 2. Shake it up

-Make sure that you keep shaking it up every once in a while to avoid separation of ingredients. or most products, you will have to shake before use, but if you are not regularly using the soap, you can shake them up in intervals and keep it back on the shelf.
+- Make sure that you keep shaking it up every once in a while to avoid the separation of ingredients. or most products, you will have to shake before use, but if you are not regularly using the soap, you can shake them up in intervals and keep them back on the shelf.

 3. Close the lids properly

-Even if you follow all the instructions of storing, if you don’t close the lid properly, you could end up drying out the soap to the extent where you can no longer use it, even if it hasn’t crossed the expiration date.
+- Even if you follow all the instructions for storing, if you don’t close the lid properly, you could end up drying out the soap to the extent that you can no longer use it, even if it hasn’t crossed the expiration date.

 4. Buying only what you need